1978 - WiFi Mouse

 Privilege Escalation (GUI)

-Emote Interactive Remote Mouse version 3.008 on Windows is affected by a privilege escalation vulnerability that allows attackers to execute arbitrary programs with administrative privileges (CVE-2021-35448).
+Emote Interactive Remote Mouse version 3.008 on Windows is affected by a privilege escalation vulnerability that allows attackers to execute arbitrary programs with administrative privileges (CVE-2021-35448arrow-up-right).
 The flaw resides in the Image Transfer Folder feature, which can be manipulated to navigate to cmd.exe and launch it as Administrator.
 The application binds to local TCP ports to accept incoming connections, creating an attack surface that can be abused if exposed or accessible by untrusted users.
-Steps for exploiting this vulnerability can be found here.
+Steps for exploiting this vulnerability can be found herearrow-up-right.

 Last updated